powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-mapping.md

 ```

 #### Under Voltage Automation System
-Send switch-off signal to the monitored generator when the voltage goes below a threshold.
+Sends switch-off signal to the monitored generator when the voltage goes below a threshold.
 With specific attribute:
 - `generator`: generator static id